ozkancan1997/streamingWebsiteNodejs/readme.md

 ## Installation

 Use npm to install dependencies.
-You need an environment variable that contains URI for "MONGODB_URI" and "SESSION_SECRET".
+You need an environment variable that contains "MONGODB_URI" and "SESSION_SECRET".

 ```bash
 npm install